Accelerating Computational Reproducibility in Economics (ACRE)

 - Guidance resources for improved workflow reproducibility for AEA authors.

 - An online platform to facilitate the systematic sourcing, cataloging, and review of attempts to verify and improve the computational reproducibility of published work in economics.
-Its development will also include:
+Its development also includes:

 - Adaptable curricula and guidance for the conduct and reporting of verifications performed in graduate-level economics courses.
 Interested in using our teaching materials as part of your class?
 Get in touch!